Tourism in Mexico: Economic effects

+In 2023, tourism in Mexico had seen a 4.4% increase in tourism related GDP compared with the year prior.
+As of June 2025, foreign-exchange income from tourism was reported to reach US$2.7 billion, which is a 5.7% increase since 2024.

 Social effects

 In the early 20th century, the development of tourism may have increased a sense of national unity and pride among Mexicans because promoting the industry required them to celebrate the unique environment, history and culture that make the country a desirable place to visit.

 Much of the tourist economy is focused on large tourist centers and resort areas, some of which were set up by the government itself, such as Cancún in 1970.
 People from around Mexico migrate to these centers in search of employment.
 In many cases, the available jobs have allowed women to gain more economic independence.
 In other instances, where migrants leave their families to find work outside their towns, the move can disrupt family dynamics and other aspects of life back home, despite an increased income.

 In places like Cancún, low-wage workers often live in cities outside of the tourist hotspot, in conditions far from that of the resorts and beaches enjoyed by foreign tourists.
 These people, who typically work in the service sector or construction, often don't make enough money to be able to access these beaches or participate in any of the recreational activities they make possible through their jobs.
 Additionally, migrant workers can feel pressure to change their language and their clothing styles to fit in with the more Americanized culture of the areas.
 However, not everyone working in the tourist industry has these same issues, such as those involved with ownership, investment, and even architecture and engineering.